 - Get the cars serviced and replace the tyres

 - Get a discount on rent by prepaying for a period

 Private usage adjustments

-It is absolutely acceptable to claim all GST on all taxable purchases for a business or enterprise during the year, if turnover is less than $2m, even if a portion of the expenses are for private use.
+It is absolutely acceptable to claim all GST on all taxable purchases for a business or enterprise during the year if your turnover is less than $2mil, even if a portion of the expenses are for private use.

 If you post the totally private expenses to the loan account and don’t claim any GST back at the time of purchase that is okay as well.

 - Review stock list in detail including when the item last sold and at what price

 - Consider sale at discount of items that are slow - realise the cash

 - Write off the value of stock that won’t sell